New Boston, New Hampshire: Education

 New Boston is part of School Administrative Unit 19, along with Goffstown.
 New Boston Central School provides public elementary school through grade six for town residents.
 Students subsequently attend Mountain View Middle School in Goffstown through eighth grade, followed by Goffstown High School.

 Politics

-New Boston is part of New Hampshire's 2nd congressional district, represented by Democrat Ann McLane Kuster.
+New Boston is part of New Hampshire's 2nd congressional district, represented by Democrat Maggie Goodlander.

 New Boston is served by New Hampshire's 9th State Senate District.

 Culture

 New Boston's fairgrounds are host to several events each year, including the Hillsborough County Fair, which usually takes place in September.
 The fair helps to preserve the agricultural roots of the area, and families can enjoy rides, exhibits, and the famous tractor pull.

 The Fourth of July celebration is one of the larger productions in the area, starting with a parade featuring an assortment of floats created by locals, marching bands, and emergency vehicles, winding through the center of town and ending at the fairgrounds.
 The annual firing of the Molly Stark cannon also takes place.